BillBote/graph-Laplacian-and-clustering/README.md

 ## Task 5

 Read paper *Path-Based Spectral Clustering: Guarantees, Robustness to Outliers, and Fast Algorithms*, *Scalable Sparse Subspace Clustering via Ordered Weighted l1 Regression* and slides *Data Dependent Distances for Unsupervised Learning*.

+## Task 6

+After finding out that the spectral method does work, more things could be done.
+Try more models with different objects.
+Try adding noise to models and test if this model is sensitive.
+Then try denoising procedure.

+Then here comes another problem.
+Only a part of line is detected, then how to recover the whole thing.
+Could I find out the nearest neighbors of the line and iterate the procedure?
+Give a try.